The Rat Fan Club

 Revolution comes in tiny tubes of different sizes for different size cats or dogs.
 Packages of Revolution come with either 3 or 6 tubes of liquid.
 (If your vet treats a lot of small animals, he or she might be willing to split a package and sell individual tubes.)

 Each tube costs about the same amount no matter how much Revolution it contains, so you want to figure out which tube will treat all your rats.
 To figure out what package to buy you will need to weigh each of your rats, total the number of pounds and multiply that by the dose (6 mg/lb).
 That will tell you the total number of milligrams of Revolution needed to dose all your rats.
+(Please note that this dose is higher than the dose for dogs and cats.
+This is because rats have a higher metabolism.)

 Here’s a summary of all the packages of Revolution: